schneiderjf/FbChatViz/README.md

 * group_conversation: flags if more than 2 people are in the conversation
 * image_sent: flag if a message was an image
 * sticker_sent: flag if a message was a sticker
+* response_time: how much time
+* conversation_init: binary, 1 if the last conversation is more than 24 hours ago

 ###### Futures Features (Work in Progress)
-* response_time: how much time (Work in progress, will be available soon)
-* new_conversation: binary, 1 if the last conversation is more than 24 hours ago (Work in progress, will be available soon)
 * sentiment: by using the NLTK library (Work in progress, will be available soon)
 * topic: what topics does the message contain (Work in progress, will be available soon)